kc34251/OpenMetrics/assessments/projects/OpenMetrics Security Self Assessment/self-assessment.md

 ### Background

 Prometheus is an open source software that provides monitoring and alerting functionality for cloud-native environments, including Kubernetes.
 It can collect and store metrics as time-series data, recording information with a timestamp.
 Metrics can be exposed to Prometheus using a simple text-based exposition format.
-OpenMetrics is the an effort to standardize metric wire formatting built off of Prometheus text format.
+Metrics are a specific kind of telemetry data.
+They represent a snapshot of the current state for a set of data.
+They are distinct from logs or events, which focus on records or information about individual events.
+OpenMetrics is primarily a wire format, independent of any particular transport for that format.
+The format is expected to be consumed on a regular basis and to be meaningful over successive expositions.
+Implementers MUST expose metrics in the OpenMetrics text format in response to a simple HTTP GET request to a documented URL for a given process or device.
+This endpoint SHOULD be called "/metrics".
+Implementers MAY also expose OpenMetrics formatted metrics in other ways, such as by regularly pushing metric sets to an operator-configured endpoint over HTTP.

 ### Actors
 These are the individual parts of your system that interact to provide the